Arlesheim: The Reformation to the Early Modern Period

 While Arlesheim was probably under the influence of Basel through the counts of Birseck, it never entered into a Burgrecht treaty with the city.
 Despite Arlesheim's loose connection with Basel, it converted to the new Protestant faith in 1528 when Basel converted.
 About half a century later, in 1582, the Bishop of Basel, Jakob Christoph Blarer von Wartensee, succeeded in spreading the Counter-Reformation in Arlesheim.

 In the Thirty Years War the surrounding countryside was damaged by looting and pillaging.
 Arlesheim, however, was off the main roads and was relatively untouched.
 It had developed as a small, rather out of the way wine-growing village with the Bishop's estates and wine-press.
 As a result, when the Basel cathedral council and priests moved from Freiburg im Breisgau in 1678, they went to Arlesheim.
 An administrative center and impressive early baroque residences were built in the town.
 Under the same artistic concept, and initially led by Franz Demess, the cathedral was built in 1679–1681.
-This was followed by the magnificent Domherrenhäuser which was built between 1680–1687.
+This was followed by the magnificent Domherrenhäuser which was built between 1680 and 1687.
 These new buildings made Arlesheim an attractive place for nobles, high clergy, diplomats, artists, and craftsmen.
 The court life of the canons also promoted indigenous craftsmen.
 In 1726 a mint opened in town.
 Then, in 1763 the seat of the Bailiwick of Birseck moved from Birseck Castle to the Andlauer Hof in Arlesheim.
 In 1785 Balbina von Andlau and Canon Heinrich von Ligerz created the Eremitage (Hermitage), the largest English garden in Switzerland, which was known throughout Europe and attracted many travelers.

 The right to appoint Arlesheim's pastor was held by the Bishop of Basel until 1678, after which it went to the council of Basel's Cathedral.
 At the beginning of the 17th century the parish of Arlesheim was briefly united briefly with the parish of Reinach (in Basel-Country) into a single parish.